My Al Capone Museum | home

 Eliot Ness was the famous treasury agent who smashed some of Capone's brewery installations.
 Alot of people poo pooed his efforts, but although limited, they were there and in earnest.
 He was a opportunist somewhat.
 He did seek publicity.
 Who wouldn't?
 One must also realize that seeking this publicity could easily have gotten him killed.
 Eliot Ness racked up the prohibition charges against Capone and his gang, hoping to get him a sentence for some prison time.
 The Government thanked Ness, but decided to go with the income tax angle instead.
 The Government thought they could make these tax charges stick better and get a lengthier prison sentence than the prohibition violations.
 Ness was probably disappointed that he wasn't the one who got the big fish.

 In later years, Eliot Ness met up with writer Oscar Fraley.
-Upon listening to his meager exploits connected with smashing the Capone gang, Fraley saw money to be made for him and Ness, so he polished up the story to what it has become known for the past 40 some years.
-Ness in need of money didn't mind.
-Unfortunately, he never saw it's success when he died of a heart attack before the release of the book called The Untouchables.
+Upon listening to his meager exploits connected with smashing the Capone gang's stills, Fraley saw money to be made for him and Ness, so he super polished up the story to what it has become known for the past 40 some years.
+Ness desperately in need of money didn't mind at all.
+After falling on hard times this was finally his big break.
+Unfortunately, he never saw it's success when he died of a heart attack before the release of the famous book called "The Untouchables".
+This only proves to research many other books and not to rely on Hollywood to get any historic facts right.

 Eliot Ness and his Untouchables busted Capone run stills enough to put a dent in his financial situation.
 Capone needed lots of funds for his defense against the Government's tax beef.
+Click on photo or link below to hear a news report of the day.

 The true heros who really brought down Capone and his ilk were the IRS, specifically, a man named Frank J. Wilson.
 His task was to ferret through all the documents he could find and weed out income linked directly to Capone and his gang.
 He worked many late hours in his tiny cramped Chicago office, until he stumbled upon a ledger belonging to the gang.
 It had been confiscated years ago during a raid at the Hawthorne Inn.
 Wilson along with Elmer Irey and others prepared all the paper trail necessary for prosecutor George E. Q. Johnson and associates to nail Capone's lid shut.